qulle/oltb/README.md

 12. [Author](#author)

 ## Branches
-There are two branches in the repository.
-The `main` branch which contains the releases and the `develop` branch which also contains all upcomming commits for the next release.
-So if you want to test the latest features go checkout the `develop` branch.
-The `gh-pages` branch is just for the latest build from the main branch that hosts the demo-page.
+The main branch always holds the latest features.
+I have removed the develop branch and opted for a `trunk-based` development flow using short lived branches.

+Issues are first registrated and a feature branch is created when development starts.
+That branch is then merged via a pull-request to main and the branch is removed.

+So the latest features are always available on main.
+The demo-page is always up-to-date with main and is hosted on the `gh-pages` branch.

+Use a descriptive prefix to categorize the intent with the branch:
+- `bug/exception-editing-marker`
+- `feature/new-format-to-layer-export`
+- `documentation/updating-browser-support-list`

 ## Report a bug
 If you find a bug in the latest release on the `main` branch start by:

-1. Check if the bug exists on the `develop` branch.
+1. Check if the bug exists on the latest commit on the `main` branch.
 2. Check if there is an open issue.
 3. If no issue is open, please create one and tag **@qulle**.